sonic-net/SONiC/doc/platform/common_config.md

 l3_alpm_enable=0
 ```

 Since the platform specific config.bcm is read only in docker, the design copies the platform specific config.bcm or config.yml and sai.profile to /tmp for handling common config merge process.
-The /tmp/sai.profile will be modified to point to the merged config.bcm or config.yml under/tmp directory.
+The /tmp/sai.profile will be modified to point to the merged config.bcm or config.yml under /tmp directory.
 The following switch initialization will reference to the new merged config.bcm or config.yml pointed by updated sai.profile from the /tmp directory.

 The design will also copy the merged config.bcm or config.yml and sai.profile to /var/run/ share folder for debugging and testing purpose